Nishanth-Gobi/Dotfiles/torrenter/README.md

 # TPB-Torrenter

 A simple script to get the magnet link of a movie from The Pirate Bay.
-Run, `torrenter.py -h` for usage info.
+Run `torrenter.py -h` for usage info.

 ### Requirements